 - Box Tunnel, Wiltshire

-- Highclere Castle (site of "Downton Abbey") and Cliveden House, Berkshire
+- Highclere Castle (location of "Downton Abbey") and Cliveden House, Berkshire

 - Trentham Hall, Staffordshire (the building has since disappeared, the gardens remain)